cromulencellc/hackasat-qualifier-2021-techpapers/single-event-upset/README.md

 _By Irsyad, part of the SingleEventUpset team_

-Upon connecting to the challenge server, we are prompt= ed with the scenario:
+Upon connecting to the challenge server, we are prompted with the scenario:

-    Your spacecraft from the first Kepler challenge is in a GEO tr= ansfer orbit.
+    Your spacecraft from the first Kepler challenge is in a GEO transfer orbit.

-    �� [8449.40130=
+    Determine the maneuver (time and Δv vector) required to put the spacecraft into GEO-strationary orbit: a=42164+/-10km, e<0.001, i<1deg.

+    Assume two-body orbit dynamics and an instantaneous Δv in ICRF coordinates.

-    5, 9125.794363, -17.461357]
+    Pos (km):ï¿½  [8449.401305, 9125.794363, -17.461357]

-    ������ 2021-06-26-19:20:00.0=
-    00000-UTC
+    Vel (km/s): [-1.419072, 6.780149, 0.002865]

+    Time:ï¿½ï¿½ï¿½ï¿½ï¿½  2021-06-26-19:20:00.000000-UTC

+    What maneuver is required?

-`We will be building off the script created in the previous prob= lem.
-To get a better idea on where we are, we can use the �orbitalpy� library to plot our current orbit:`
+`We will be building off the script created in the previous problem.
+To get a better idea on where we are, we can use the ï¿½orbitalpy library to plot our current orbit:`